caed04/isogrid/README.md

             });

             projects.getIsoItems().then(function(){
-                // callback funtion if needed
+                // callback function if needed
             });